zechrom13/Team-Golf/README.md

     b.
 Consultation with the pharmacist is needed.
 A paper ticket with the instance ID is printed for the customer.
 After an in-person consultation with the pharmacist, the customer can get the drugs needed.
 Process ends.

-## Process Details
-under construction
-Integromat as ISaaS platform for the integration scenario.

 ## Process Restrictions
 The following simplifications were made:
 - the payment process was not implemented